linode/docs/docs/guides/development/next-js/next-js-with-typescript/index.md

 modified_by:
   name: Nathaniel Stickman
 title: "Building a Next.js App with Typescript"
-h1_title: "How to Build a Next.js App with Typescript"
+title_meta: "How to Build a Next.js App with Typescript"
-enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos